Highlights from the Ratings and Financial Report for Meta Platforms Inc. (META)

 Itau BBA gave a rating of “Market Perform” to META, setting the target price at $188 in the report published on July 26th of the current year.

-During the last 5 trading sessions, META fell by -4.49%, which changed the moving average for the period of 200-days by -59.22% in comparison to the 20-day moving average, which settled at $150.67.
-In addition, Meta Platforms Inc. saw -59.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, META rose by +1.64%, which changed the moving average for the period of 200-days by -59.43% in comparison to the 20-day moving average, which settled at $148.10.
+In addition, Meta Platforms Inc. saw -58.79% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading